bpucker/bHLH_annotator/README.md

---bitcutp		INT		BLASTp bitscore cutoff											[60] --simcutp       FLOAT   BLASTp similarity cutoff 										[40.0] --poscutp       INT     Max number of BLASTp hits per bait 								[100] --lencutp		INT     Min BLASTp alignment length 									[60]
+--bitcutp		INT		BLASTp bitscore cutoff											[60] --simcutp       FLOAT   BLASTp similarity cutoff 										[40.0] --poscutp       INT     Max number of BLASTp hits per bait 								[100] --lencutp		INT     Min BLASTp alignment length 									[80]

 	Candidate filtering settings:
---minscore		FLOAT	Minimal score to be considered as ingroup						[0.8] --numneighbours INT     Neighbours to consider for classification 						[30] --neighbourdist FLOAT   Cutoff in neighbour identification 							[3] --minneighbours INT     Minimal number of bait neighbours for classification 			[0] --paralogdist   FLOAT   Distance cutoff in paralog maksing 							[10]
+--filterdomain  NONE    Filters candidates by hmm motif -> only if HMM motif is defined in the info file --minscore		FLOAT	Minimal score to be considered as ingroup						[0.5] --numneighbours INT     Neighbours to consider for classification 						[10] --neighbourdist FLOAT   Cutoff in neighbour identification 							[5.0] --minneighbours INT     Minimal number of bait neighbours for classification 			[0] --parallel    NONE      Parallelization at ingroup/outgroup classification --numprocesscandidates  INT Maximal number of candidates per parallel ingroup/outgroup classification  [200] --paralogdist   FLOAT   Distance cutoff in paralog maksing 							[10]
 ```

 ## Family definition
-To use the annotator for a family, specific files have to be defined in family_info.csv.
+To use the annotator for a family, specific files have to be defined in bHLH_info.csv.
 The files refered to need to be placed in the 'data' folder.

 ```